 - Airport Security is a shared responsibility amongst the Airport Operator and those having airside business activities.
-The following security measures must be adhered to by all: - All access points to the apron are either locked or kept under surveillance and controlled to ensure no unauthorized access by persons or vehicles; - Vehicles not normally permitted to operate on the apron must be escorted by a person with a current AVOP, either in the same vehicle or in another escort vehicle which remains with the vehicle being escorted while airside; - Observing apron activities and reporting security infractions, hazards, and/or unsafe acts to the Airport Manager or the Security Staff. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan. - No De-icing is permitted east of 18/36. - Establishing measures to mitigate any pollution resulting from aircraft operations on the aprons (including FOD); - Advising the Airport Manager and or Operations Staff when conditions on the apron become hazardous;
+The following security measures must be adhered to by all: - All access points to the apron are either locked or kept under surveillance and controlled to ensure no unauthorized access by persons or vehicles; - Vehicles not normally permitted to operate on the apron must be escorted by a person with a current AVOP, either in the same vehicle, alongside the escorted vehicle, or in another escort vehicle which remains with the vehicle being escorted while airside in order to ensure direct control of the escorted; - Observing apron activities and reporting security infractions, hazards, and/or unsafe acts to the Airport Manager or the Security Staff. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan. - Ensureing that the designated deicing location of Apron #2 is used, or as prescribed in the airports Glycol Operations Management Plan. - No De-icing is permitted east of 18/36. - Establishing measures to mitigate any pollution resulting from aircraft or vehicle operations on the aprons (including FOD, noise pollution, and emission pollution); - Advising the Airport Manager and or Operations Staff when conditions on the apron become hazardous;